vcon-dev/vcon-server/server/links/datatrails/readme.md

 ![image](https://github.com/datatrails/datatrails-scitt-samples/blob/1de38b563c70ae96cd1983227d00675b222932ef/DataTrails_Horizontal_Logo_Black.png?raw=true)

-While the vCon is authored, signed and stored in the vCon/Conserver services, the guarantee of integrity protection can be assured through SCITT.
+While vCons are authored, signed and stored in vCon services, assure integrity and inclusions protection through the DataTrails implementation of [SCITT][scitt-architecture]

+## Overview

 Most storage services provide the ability to create, modify and delete content.
-How do you know your vCons weren't tampered with, or important updates were deleted?
+Which raises the question, can you guarantee your vCons weren't tampered with, or important updates weren't deleted?

-> If a vCon disappeared in the woods, would you know?
+> _If a vCon disappeared in the woods, would you know?_

 With the SCITT capabilities of DataTrails, the integrity and inclusion of all vCons are recorded.
 If you're in possession of a vCon that's not recorded on a SCITT ledger, how do you know it's a valid vCon, or the latest version of that vCon?

-## Overview

-The DataTrails Link is a conserver link designed to integrate vCon (virtual conversation) data with the [DataTrails API](https://docs.datatrails.ai/developers/api-reference/).
+The DataTrails Link is a conserver link designed to integrate vCon (virtual conversation) data with the [DataTrails Events API][datatrails-events].
 The DataTrails Link allows for the creation of DataTrails Events based on vCon information, enabling seamless tracking and management of conversation-related assets.
+Setting the `vcon_operation` chain configuration, log different types of Events, based on which chain is executed.

+### DataTrails and SCITT

+> _**Note:**_ The [IETF SCITT architecture][scitt-architecture] and [SCRAPI][scitt-scrapi] are in currently draft form.
+> The [SCITT Link][scitt-link] conforms the draft version as specified in the `.scitt-version` property.
+> To provide a production SLA, [DataTrails Events][datatrails-events] provides a SCITT like API that will continue to evolve as the SCITT draft matures.

 ## Features

-- Automatic creation of [DataTrails Events](https://docs.datatrails.ai/developers/api-reference/events-api/) from vCon data
+- Automatic creation of [DataTrails Events][datatrails-events] from vCon data
 - Appending DataTrails Events with new vCon information
 - Automatic token management and refresh for DataTrails API authentication
 - Configurable attributes